-Double click on the PowerWITS Database window.

-Icon.
-This will initiate the program and activate a Connect
+Double click on the PowerWITS 2018 Icon created in your PowerSuite_2018 folder on your desktop.
+This will initiate the program and activate a Connect Database window.

 - 2.)
-Highlight the PGEOLOGY 2016 METRIC (Microsoft Access Driver[.mbd])) database by clicking on it once. - 3.)
+Highlight the PGEOLOGY 2018 METRIC (Microsoft Access Driver[.mbd])) database by clicking on it once. - 3.)
 Move your mouse pointer to the User ID field and click.
 This will activate a flashing cursor in the User ID field.
 Type "pgeology" in the User ID field.
 Press the Tab key on the keyboard to move to the Password field. - 4.)
 Type "pgeology" in the Password field and then click on the PowerWITS window below.